Skip to Content

 The Cotswold Way is one of the UK’s best long-distance walks, covering 102 miles of beautiful Cotswold countryside, towns and villages between Chipping Campden and Bath.
-Experienced hikers can complete the route in 7–8 days, but this Cotswold Way itinerary spreads it over 10 days for a fairly relaxed walk with time to stop off for lunch or visit places along the route.
+Experienced hikers can complete the route in 7–8 days, but this Cotswold Way itinerary spreads it over 10 days for a fairly relaxed walk to give you time to stop for lunch or visit places along the route.

-Each day includes an overview of the route and the highlights along the way, as well as providing details of how to get to the start point by car or public transport, and the facilities en route.
-And if you’re looking for places to stay, see our guide to accommodation on the Cotswold Way.
+Each day includes an overview of the route and the highlights along the way, as well as providing details of toilets and places to eat.
+We’ve suggested places to stay if you’re walking straight through, but there are more details in our full guide to accommodation on the Cotswold Way.

 Cotswold Way map